(con't from Part VI)

 After coming to another complete stop on an Ab chord, the 3rd section begins with a repeat of the 1st theme in the subdominant key (Db).

-This time the 1st theme is treated as a 2 part canon at the octave right side up between the follower (soprano) and leader (bass) at a distance of one bar; the tenor line meanwhile repeats the theme right side up at a distance of a half bar, thus creating another 3 voice canon as the 3 voice texture continues!
+This time the 1st theme is treated as a 2 voice canon at the octave right side up between the follower (soprano) and leader (bass) at a distance of one bar; the tenor line meanwhile repeats the theme right side up at a distance of a half bar, thus creating another 3 voice canon as the 3 voice texture continues!

 Typically, in our writing, we avoid crossing voices, particularly the tenor and bass, and keep them in proper order from highest to lowest (SATB); one RARE occasions crossing of voices is justified IF it improves voice leading.